oracle-livelabs/pts/langchain-rag-23ai/lab1/rag1.md

         print( f"Send user question and ranked chunks to LLM and get answer duration: {round(s6time - s5time, 1)} sec.")

 ```
-This code sets up a processing pipeline where user_question is processed sequentially by retriever, prompt, llmOCI, and StrOutputParser, with each step performing some transformation or analysis on the input.
+The code above sets up a processing pipeline where user_question is processed sequentially by retriever, prompt, llmOCI, and StrOutputParser, with each step performing some transformation or analysis on the input.
 The final result is stored in the variable response.
 chain = (...): This line initializes a chain of processing steps.
 Each step is represented as an object or function.
 1.	{"context": retriever, "question": RunnablePassthrough()}: This is the first step in the chain.
 It involves a dictionary with keys "context" and "question" mapped to some objects or functions named retriever and RunnablePassthrough() respectively.
 2.	| prompt: The | operator is used to chain the output of the previous step with the prompt object or function.
 This suggests that the output of the first step will be passed as input to prompt.